Skip to content

 Row Relationship

-This row is the contamination-platform counterpart to infant-formula-rtf-liquid-non-soy for the row architecture relationship covering Al, Ni, and Cd.
+This row is the sibling row in the same category to infant-formula-rtf-liquid-non-soy for the row architecture relationship covering Al, Ni, and Cd.

 Why This Category Is High-Risk